ef15c/oberon_stm32f4/sources/omsp/README.md

 **BIS_SR** allows to set bits of the status register
 **BIC_SR_ON_EXIT** allows to clear bits of the status register at the exit of an interrupt handler
 **BIS_SR_ON_EXIT** allows to set bits of the status register at the exit of an interrupt handler
+### Restrictions
+An inner procedure cannot call the procedure englobing it.
+For example, the following code will throw an "not accessible" error:

+    PROCEDURE p;
+      PROCEDURE q;
+      BEGIN p
+      END q;
+    END p;

 ## Specific extensions
 ### Leaf procedures
 Leaf procedures allow parameters and local variables to be implemented in MSP430 registers.